guaguila/CLive2022_DEVWKS-3240/README.md

 `telnet c9300`

-Then login with credentials admin / Cisco123
+Use the following credentials: admin / Cisco123